platformsh/platformsh-docs/docs/src/administration/web/_index.md

 ![sync confirmation cli](/images/management-console/header-sync-box.png "0.4")

-Be aware that sync uses the [Backup](/administration/backup-and-restore.md#backups-and-downtime) mechanism and will have the same caveats.

 Note that `Sync` is only available if your branch has no unmerged commits, and can be fast-forwarded.

 It is good practice to take a backup of your environment before performing a synchronization.